The64thGamer/cheeseepedia/content/wiki/Natick, MA (801 Worcester St).md

 The location opened on November 17, 1992 & closed on May 5, 2020 with a 2-Stage.

 ## History ##
 Natick opened on  November 17, 1992 with a 2-Stage.
 Natick's first remodel occurred in the Mid 1990's with the removal of elements from the 1988 remodel such as the Blue & White Awnings & neon lights.
 In the Early 2000's Chuck's outfit would be replaced with the Cool Chuck outfit.
-In around 2006, Natick remodeled again to the  which involved the removal of Showroom Walls, Balcony Seating & Showroom Walls.
+In around 2006, Natick remodeled again to the CEC 2005 Remodel (2005 Remodel) which involved the removal of Showroom Walls, Balcony Seating & Showroom Walls.
 In around 2015/2016, the front entrance was expanded due to part of the complex remodeling, adding more storage space.
 In May 2020, Natick permanently closed.

 ###Post Closure###
 Not long after closure, The location became office space for Cognex Corporation; repainting the building & gutting the interior and building new office spaces.